Gibbs Sampling of Continuous Potentials on a Quantum Computer: Conclusion

 \section{Conclusion}

 In this paper, we propose a quantum algorithm for Gibbs sampling from a continuous potential defined on a $d$-dimensional torus.
-Our algorithm queries the quantum oracle of the energy potential $\widetilde O(d^7 \kappa_{E/2} e^{\Delta/2})$ times in the most notable factors, with only polylogarithmic scaling with respect to the approximation error of the collected samples from the Gibbs distribution in total variation distance.
+Our algorithm queries the quantum oracle of the energy potential $\tilde O(d^7 \kappa_{E/2} e^{\Delta/2})$ times in the most notable factors, with only polylogarithmic scaling with respect to the approximation error of the collected samples from the Gibbs distribution in total variation distance.
 Here $\Delta$ is the diameter of the range of the potential or alternatively the thermodynamic $\beta$ if the potential was considered to be normalized in the range.
-Ergo, the exponentially poor dependence on $\Delta$ indicates the unsurprising difficulty of low-temperature Gibbs sampling.
 We also provide examples of conditions under which at high enough temperatures our algorithm is suggestive of exponential quantum advantage at this task.

 Our motivation for this research is to use quantum computation as a building block of learning schemes.
 For instance, the frontiers of research in energy-based learning can take advantage of improved Gibbs samplers from continuous potentials in order to both achieve a better representation of knowledge, and require significantly lower power consumption.
 Our algorithm achieves this end by solving the second-order PDE known as the Fokker--Planck equation (FPE).
 When incorporated into energy-based learning (\cref{sec:app-EBM}), the quantum algorithm does not use coherent queries to classical data, but rather use Hamiltonian simulation techniques to solve a PDE.
 Therefore, classical data does not need to be prepared in quantum random access memory (QRAM) as typically assumed in the literature on quantum algorithms.